Degree Requirements to Teach in Georgia

 - For public schools: a degree from from an accredited institution accepted by the Georgia Professional Standards Commission (GPSC).
 Private schools can decide on their own what degrees they will accept.

 - For public schools: cumulative undergraduate grade point average (GPA) from the degree-granting institution must be at least 2.5 if degree is less than 10 years old.
 If you do not have the minimum GPA, you may still qualify by submitting proof of acceptance into a GPSC-accepted educator preparation program or an accredited advanced degree program.
 If your degree is older than 10 years old, you are exempt from the GPA minimum.

-- For public schools: Have a degree(s) that aligns with the subject(s) and level you want to teach, e.g. a math or an aerospace engineering degree to teach mathematics classes.
+- For public schools: Have a degree(s) that is in or aligns with the subject(s) and level you want to teach, e.g. a math or an aerospace engineering degree to teach mathematics classes.
 Elementary education and middle grades education are considered content areas.
 Private schools generally follow the same rules but have more leeway in deciding which teachers they can place in which classrooms because not all private schools require teachers to have state certification.

 Main Certificate Types

 induction certificate = a 5-year, non-renewable initial certification granted to those who have completed all certification requirements through a traditional pathway except for having three successful years in the classroom as measured by standardized performance evaluation measures.
 Teachers seeking certification through alternative pathways can convert a provisional certificate to an induction certificate once they have completed certification requirements but still need three years of successful teaching in the classroom.

 professional certificate = a 5-year, full, renewable teaching certificate acquired after completing all initial certifiation requirements are completed.
 Interstate reciprocity applies to professional certificates.